After her father’s death, a recluse runaway returns home to face her former life.

 $1,000 – Set visit – 1 set visit (transportation and lodging not provided.
 Lunch will be provided during visit).
 Signed copy of the script.
 Dear Kate, poster, hat, and t-shirt.
 Special thanks on IMDb and in the end credits of the film.
 Exclusive behind the scene photographs and videos of the production of Dear Kate,.
 15 minute Skype video chat with the Director.
 Thank you on social media.

-$5,000 – Be in the film with a speaking line (limit 3).
+$5,000 – Be in the film!
+Join our cast as we bring this story to life! (travel and lodging not provided, lunch provided during set visit).
 Dear Kate, poster, hat, and t-shirt.
 Signed copy of the script.
 Acting credits on IMDb and in the end credits of the film.
 Exclusive behind the scene photographs and videos of the production of Dear Kate,.
 15 minute Skype video chat with the Director.
 A copy of the final film.
 Thank you on social media.

 $8,000 – Associate producer credit.
 Invitation to all events, screenings, premieres, etc for Dear Kate,.
 Signed copy of the script.
 Dear Kate, poster, hat, and t-shirt.
 Credits on IMDb and in the opening and end end credits of the film.
 Exclusive behind the scene photographs and videos of the production of Dear Kate,.
 Weekly 15 minute Skype video chat with the Director.
 A copy of the final film.
 Thank you on social media.